realityexpander/How_to_program_from_ground_up/05-Software.md

     - The "Control Unit" is the part of the CPU that controls the "fetch-decode-execute" cycle
     - It synchronizes the operations of the CPU with the RAM, ROM, and other parts of the computer
     - It keeps track of the internal cpu-cycles for each instruction (different than clock cycles, as some operations may take more than one clock cycle to complete)
-    - It updates the "program counter" with the next instruction to be executed, or with a different location in memory if a "jump" instruction is executed.
+    - It updates the "program counter" with the next instruction to be executed, or with a different location in memory if a `JUMP` instruction is executed.

   - ### Example Machine Language Program (Motorola 6502 CPU) <a name="example-machine-language-program"></a>
     ```